-What medicinal oxygen contains
+What Medical Oxygen contains

-- The active substance is oxygen, 100% v/v. - There are no other ingredients.
+- The active substance is oxygen, 100% v/v. - · There are no other ingredients.

-What medicinal oxygen looks like and contents of the pack
+What Medical Oxygen looks like and contents of the pack

 Medicinal oxygen is an inhalation gas.
-It is supplied as a liquid or gas in a special container.
+It is supplied as a liquid or gas in a special

 Oxygen is a colourless, tasteless and odourless gas.
 In liquid state it has a blue colour.

-Gaseous medicinal oxygen is stored in gas cylinders in a gaseous state and under a pressure of 150, 200 or 300 bars (at 15°C).
+Medicinal oxygen is stored in gas cylinders in a gaseous state and under a pressure of 200 or 300 bar (at 15°C).

 The cylinders are made of steel or aluminium.
 The valves are made of brass, steel or aluminium.